zahrabeng/notes_app/README.md

 ## What did I learn here ?

 - jsonwebtokens => how to verify and create tokens
-- bcrypt => how to verity and hash them
+- bcrypt => how to verify and hash passwords
 - mongoose => how to connect to mongodb using mongoose and query the data in the correct way